Friday, November 29, 2019

 Mariah ran and hid behind the bear house.

-Charlotte hid behind the couch.
+Charlotte put down her violin and hid behind the couch.

 Mandy and Veronika hid by the stairs in the upstairs hall.
 They looked at each other and tried not to giggle.